This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 See spec.md, Section 3.3 for details.

-A tool is a callable capability — executable code that an agent can invoke during flow execution.
-It consists of a manifest declaring the tool interface and an implementation source file.
-Where a skill provides instructions (declarative), a tool provides code (executable).
+An MCP server is a runnable tool server — executable code that an agent can invoke during agent execution, exposed over the Model Context Protocol.
+Where a skill provides instructions (declarative), an MCP server provides tools (executable).

 @acme/fetch-json.afps